'Amazing guy': Devastated family mourns father-of-three who died in fishing boat tragedy

 Five people who were taken to safety have since been discharged from Kaitaia Hospital, including the boat's skipper, Lance Goodhew.

 The bodies of four people have been recovered.
-Three people were found on Monday morning and a fourth person was located early Monday afternoon.
+Three people were found on Monday morning and a fourth person was located early on Monday afternoon.

 Rescuers this evening confirmed a fifth person is still unaccounted for, and the search will resume tomorrow morning.